urturn/urturn-expression-api/README.md

 #### .create( _url_, _options_ )

-> It is undecided whether we are able to determine the type of media object to generate from the url alone.
+> ![][warning] It is undecided whether we are able to determine the type of media object to generate from the url alone.

 #### .dialog( _type_, _options_ )